 Mohenjo-daro's large non-residential structures were largely unwalled, widely accessible, and featured large open spaces.
-As a result, many scholars have argued that they served a range of "public" purposes (e.g. Jansen 1993b; Possehl 2002; Vidale 2010; Wright 2010; Smith 2016).
-Their accessibility, enhanced by their numerous entrances and location on wide public streets, fits the criteria for public spaces defined by Hilliard and Hansen (1984).
+As a result, many scholars have argued that they served a range of "public" purposes (e.g., Jansen, 1993b; Possehl, 2002; Vidale, 2010; Wright, 2010; Smith, 2016).
+Their accessibility, enhanced by their numerous entrances and location on wide public streets, fits the criteria for public spaces defined by Hillier and Hanson (1984).
 Such spaces provided fertile ground for many people to engage in deliberation.
-The "Pillared Hall" at Mohenjo-daro (Fig. 5) is one of the only structures that is regularly included in speculation about the Indus civilization's political process (e.g. Possehl 2002), including by authors who suggest that Indus palaces have simply so far evaded the trowel (e.g. Kenoyer 1998: Ratnagar 2016).
-The structure was spacious, measuring more than 30 meters to a side, and boasted at least 20 brick pillars that could have supported a high ceiling (Marshall 1931, Mackay 1931: 159-161).
+The "Pillared Hall" at Mohenjo-daro (Figure 5) is one of the only structures that is regularly included in speculation about the Indus civilization's political process (e.g., Possehl, 2002), including by authors who suggest that Indus palaces have simply so far evaded the trowel (e.g., Kenoyer, 1998; Ratnagar, 2016).
+The structure was spacious, measuring more than 30 meters to a side, and boasted at least 20 brick pillars that could have supported a high ceiling (Mackay, 1931; Marshall, 1931, p.
+159-161).
 It had paved brick walks and walls that were interspersed with gypsum, which would have brightened the space.
-Confounding early excavators, who compared the structure with courts from later Buddhist periods (Marshall 1931:24), it lacked benches, simply providing a large, enclosed space that could have accommodated hundreds of people.
+Confounding early excavators, who compared the structure with courts from later Buddhist periods (Marshall, 1931, p.
+24), it lacked benches, simply providing a large, enclosed space that could have accommodated hundreds of people.
 Indus cities are full of other clearings, yards, and similarly open spaces that could have provided places to deliberate.
-Such a clearing fills the northeast quadrant of Harappa (Meadow & Kenoyer 2005), and Mohenjo-daro's mounds are separated by spaces that appear to have been deliberately left unoccupied (Wright 2010).
-Dholavira has an extensive clearing enclosed within its walls (Bisht 2015).
+Such a clearing fills the northeast quadrant of Harappa (Meadow and Kenoyer, 2005), and Mohenjo-daro's mounds are separated by spaces that appear to have been deliberately left unoccupied (Wright, 2010).
+Dholavira has an extensive clearing enclosed within its walls (Bisht, 2015).
 Open spaces within urban settlements may also, of course, result from site formation processes.
 Unfortunately, such spaces rarely attract the attention from excavators that would be needed to narrow down our understanding of their use.
 Future geophysical investigations at Indus sites could help address this problem.
 For now, such features remain good candidates for deliberative spaces, even if we are unsure of the specific form that deliberation took.